Why is this medication prescribed?

 Colestipol is used along with diet changes to decrease the amount of fatty substances such as low-density lipoprotein (LDL) cholesterol ('bad cholesterol') in certain people with high cholesterol.
 Colestipol is in a class of medications called bile acid sequestrants.
 It works by binding bile acids in your intestines to form a product that is removed from the body.

 How should this medicine be used?

-Colestipol comes as granules to take by mouth.
-It usually is taken two to four times a day.
+Colestipol comes as tablets and granules to take by mouth.
+The tablets are usually taken once or twice daily.
+The granules are usually taken one to six times daily.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take colestipol exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

-Unless otherwise instructed, take all other medications at least 1 hour before or 4 hours after you take colestipol because colestipol can interfere with their absorption.
+Unless otherwise instructed, take all other medications at least 1 hour before or 4 hours after you take colestipol because it can interfere with their absorption.